alirezarahmani/myhammer/README.md

 My Assumptions:
 ---
-I assume each customer can demand a job (or a action), that some experts can see and accept to do it.
-I assume the filed of when to do in demand request form are fixed(such as should be done immediately or by next days) values and are not dates.
-If I was wrong just let me change it.
+- I assume the form in pdf file is for customers that can demand a job (or a action) to be done by some experts and some experts can see the demands related to their profession  and accept to do it.
+- I assume values in the filed `when job should be done` in pdf file are fixed(such as should be done immediately or by next days)values and should not be a date.
-I assume `city` and `zip code` are fixed values(the table in pdf file) and they will not change or change very rarely, then I create a value object for them.
+- I assume `city` and `zip code` are fixed values(the table in pdf file) and they will not change or change very rarely, then I create a value object for them.

 About Architecture:
 ---